Diary of a Quilter - a quilt blog

 Classic Maple Leaf Quilt Block Tutorial

-Last Modified: January 1, 2023 by Amy · This post may contain affiliate links · This blog generates income via ads · 12 Comments
+Published: Aug 31, 2024 by Amy Smart · This post may contain affiliate links · 20 Comments

 One of my favorite quilts to pull out every Fall is this Modern Maples quilt.
-I’ve always been drawn to this classic quilt block and thought it would be fun to share a quick maple leaf quilt block tutorial for making a traditional Maple Leaf quilt block in three different sizes: 6″, 9″, and 12″.
+I've always been drawn to this classic quilt block and thought it would be fun to share a quick maple leaf quilt block tutorial for making a traditional Maple Leaf quilt block in three different sizes: 6", 9", and 12".
 These blocks come together quickly and are fun to mass produce!
-This year I’ve also updated this post with a free printable PDF instruction sheet for making all three Maple Leaf quilt block sizes.
+I've also updated this post with a free printable PDF instruction sheet for making all three Maple Leaf quilt block sizes.

 Maple Leaf Quilt Block Tutorial